 However, theft takes a multitude of forms and includes lots of white-collar crime.
 In fact, fraud often accounts for more theft than the direct theft of materials.

-- The unlawful use of company assets – for example, employees using equipment for their own projects either at home or where they are reimbursed directly by another client.
+The unlawful use of company assets – for example, employees using the equipment for their own projects either at home or where they are reimbursed directly by another client.

 When we have theft we often only consider the direct cost of replacing the item.
 But the cost is often more than this.
 The cost may include: